I honestly believe that learning how to use psychedelics is one of the most useful skills one can learn.

-To me, not learning how to best utilise psychedelics to leverage positive change and improvement, is like not learning how to use computers, or the internet.
+To me, not learning how to best utilise psychedelics to leverage positive change and improvement, is like not learning how to use a computer.
 Why would anyone deprive themselves of such a skill?

 The technology can open doors that were never open before, it can open up possibilities that simply weren’t there.
 When it comes to using such remarkable technology, I believe investing some time and energy is absolutely worthwhile.

 What does it mean to learn how to use psychedelics?

 There are certain ways of using psychedelics which can make them more useful, ways of working with them which can increase the likelihood of bringing about desired results.
 One could call this, as Bill Richards does in Sacred Knowledge, ‘skilled use’.